 Metals that are typically ductile at room temperature may lose that in the colder temperature and become stiffer.
 Brittle transition temperature is the temperature where fractures in steel change from ductile to brittle.
 In other words, instead of bending, it breaks.
 The temperatures will differentiate based on how the steel is composed.

-The Charpy impact test, or V-notch test, is utilized to determine the amount of energy absorbed by steel during a fracture.
+Charpy impact test, or V-notch test, is utilized to determine the amount of energy absorbed by steel during a fracture.
 The energy absorbed gives a measurement of toughness and helps determine the brittle transition temp.
+Two criteria needed to run the test are the amount of load (in foot/pounds) and the temperature of the sample.
 The test is relatively quick and cost-effective.
+It confirms that the steel will be able to stand up in weather conditions required for the end use.

 How do we make sure we don’t break our steel?
 By properly preheating before using it.
 During the colder months, we preheat plates that we may not normally in the warmer months.
 If it’s a thin plate, it could come to room temperature on its own within hours or days.
 The thicker the steel, the longer it takes to come to room temp.
 With thicker steel, it’s best to preheat it.
 If you let it come to temperature naturally, there’s a chance that the outside will be there, but the inside won’t.
 That could end up with thermal cracking in the middle of the plate, and nobody wants that.
 Once it’s brought back up to room temperature, you shouldn’t have to worry about any cracking.